- UCAS Code: K100

 Why this course?

-Strathclyde’s Department of Architecture is among the oldest and largest such departments in the UK and is internationally recognised as one of the most socially active schools of architecture in Europe with "projects rooted in real urban concerns" (DOMUS Europe's Top Schools 2014).
+Strathclyde’s Department of Architecture is among the oldest and largest such departments in the UK.
+It's internationally recognised as one of the most socially active schools of architecture in Europe with "projects rooted in real urban concerns" (DOMUS Europe's Top Schools 2014).

 Our aim is to produce graduates suitably prepared to meet the architectural demands of the 21st century.

-Studying with us, you'll develop creative design skills, and learn about construction techniques, materials and environment informed by an understanding of architectural history, culture and theory.
+Studying a BSc Hons Architectural Studies degree with us, you'll develop creative design skills, and learn about construction techniques, materials and environment informed by an understanding of architectural history, culture and theory.

 You'll be taught to communicate and collaborate in an international studio environment by both academics and professional architects.